 From seeking smart under-bed storage to utilizing the empty wall area above the bed, there are easy ways to maximize storage potential to create space and restore a sense of tranquility and zen within a small bedroom.
-It's also wise to keep furniture to a minimum where possible and make use of multifunctional pieces to better serve the limited space.

-Here, decluttering and organization professionals share their top tips and tricks for organizing small spaces, all of which can be easily applied in your own home to restore order with ease.
+We spoke to decluttering and organization professionals to share their top tips and tricks for organizing small spaces, all of which can be easily applied in your own home to restore order with ease.

-"If you have a small bedroom you need to be creative with the planning and the storage so it doesn’t look crowded and untidy," explains Marie Bateson, founder of Cut the Clutter (opens in new tab).
-Here are how the experts tackle organization in small bedrooms.
+"If you have a small bedroom you need to be creative with the planning and the storage so it doesn’t look crowded and untidy," explains Marie Bateson, founder of a professional decluttering service Cut the Clutter.
+Here are how the experts tackle organizing a small bedroom.

 1. Declutter to save wasting valuable space